US sanctions Zimbabwean official over post-election killings

 He later retired from the army and was appointed ambassador to Tanzania.

+Mangwana, the government spokesman, said Zimbabwe's president had shown "transparency" by appointing the commission of inquiry.
+Its report found that soldiers and police used "unjustified and disproportionate" force in the killings.

-Zimbabwe's military has been sent into the streets since the killings.
-The U.S. sanctions statement also noted that "there has been no accountability for the excessive use of force by Zimbabwean security forces on civilians in January and February this year, which reportedly resulted in at least 13 deaths, 600 victims of violence, torture or rape, and more than 1,000 arrests."
+Zimbabwe's military has been sent into the streets since then.
+The U.S. sanctions statement noted that "there has been no accountability for the excessive use of force by Zimbabwean security forces on civilians in January and February this year, which reportedly resulted in at least 13 deaths, 600 victims of violence, torture or rape, and more than 1,000 arrests."

-That crackdown came after protests in Harare over the country's collapsing economy.
+That crackdown came after protests in Harare over the country's collapsing economy, with rapid inflation and shortages of medicines and other necessities.

 The U.S. and the European Union, which imposed sanctions almost two decades ago over alleged rights abuses, have in recent months issued several statements warning against continued violations.